HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 The data has been processed to remove trips that are taken by staff as they service and inspect the system; and any trips that were below 60 seconds in length (potentially false starts or users trying to re-dock a bike to ensure it was secure).

-Station table includes info regarding:
+The **station** table includes info regarding:
 - Station Name
 - Number of docks
 - Geospatial Information (Latitude and Longitude)

 The ‘weather’ data was manually scraped from [Weather Underground](https://www.wunderground.com/history/monthly/us/il/chicago/KMDW) website.
 The data for each month of 2018 and 2019 was copy-pasted in the Microsoft Excel workbook and then imported into the database.

+The Chicago **Weather** data contains:
+- Average, Minimum, and Maximum values for each characteristic (field) were recorded each day for each observation (record).
+- Windspeed
+- Temperature
+- Precipitation
+- Humidity

 ## Transform
 ### Stage 1: Data Preparation using Python